pedalingcircles/antero/README.md

 ## Troubleshooting tips

-If you get the folowing message output when building your Dockerfile
+If you get the following message output when building your Dockerfile

 ```
 - err: docker-credential-desktop resolves to executable in current directory (./docker-credential-desktop), out: